aryxmega/awwwry/_pages/about.md

 **During business hours**, I day trade options and swing credit spreads.
 Previously, I was a front-end designer with over 3,650 days of experience doing lines of code and smuggling userflows and designs above the fold.
 Recently, I was the Sr. User Experience Designer at [Fabletics][url-fabletics] before I ventured off to start my first business, [CVMPUS][url-cvmpus].

-**After hours**, I'm spending time with my adventure partner and bedroom lover, Alexandra, and our son, Arro.s
+**After hours**, I'm spending time with my adventure partner and bedroom lover, Alexandra, and our son, Arro.

 ![@AWWWRY horsing around in hospital](/images/awwwry-horsing-around-hospital.gif)